vue-gapi/vue-gapi/README.md

 ## isAuthenticated

-This will shortcut and check if your user is authenticated will return a boolen
+This will shortcut and check if your user is authenticated will return a boolean

 ```html
 <script>